Kaljurand/K6nele/about.md

 permalink: /about/
 ---

-Kõnele is an Android app that offers speech-to-text services to other apps.
+Kõnele is an Android app that offers speech-to-text user interfaces and services to other apps.
-Many apps contain a text area or a text field (e.g. a search bar) that can be edited using the keyboard.
-Kõnele provides a __speech keyboard__, which allows text to be created via speaking.
+Many apps contain a text area or a text field (e.g. a search bar) that can be edited using the __input method editor (IME)__, aka the virtual keyboard.
+Kõnele provides an IME that allows text to be created via speaking.
 Many apps (e.g. intelligent assistants, keyboard apps, navigation apps) also contain a microphone button that is linked to either the __standard Android speech recognition activity__ or the __standard Android speech recognition service__.